 Identifying the noise source

-This approach will reveal the offending equipment that must be modified to reduce the noise.
-This process usually requires the participation of the equipment maintenance personnel.
-Sometimes the guidance of an acoustical consultant is beneficial.
+This approach will identify the offending equipment that needs to be modified to reduce the noise.
+Resolving the issue typically requires the involvement of equipment maintenance personnel, and in some cases, the guidance of an acoustical consultant can be invaluable.

 How much mechanical noise is acceptable?

-Noise is ever-present in the environment.
-A tranquil space does not exist.
-Property managers often ask what noise level in dwellings is “normal.”
+Noise is a constant part of the environment; complete silence simply does not exist.
+Property managers often ask what level of noise within a dwelling can be considered “normal.”

 The question of rating interior noise is complicated due to many interrelated factors.